Home away from home.

 UW’s three game win streak sits as the longest in the Big Ten at the moment.
 Their fourth in the league standings, chasing Iowa (7-4), Mighigan State (10-2) and the Wolverines.

-Tags: Ann Arbor Badger Of Honor Ben Brust Big Ten Basketball Bo Ryan Featured Frank Kaminsky Home Away From Home Josh Gasser Madison Michigan Wolverines Nigel Hayes Sam Dekker Win Streak Wisconsin Badgers Basketball
+Tags: Ann Arbor Badger Of Honor Ben Brust Big Ten Basketball Bo Ryan Frank Kaminsky Home Away From Home Josh Gasser Madison Michigan Wolverines Nigel Hayes Sam Dekker Win Streak Wisconsin Badgers Basketball